Taylor Sheridan

-Taylor Sheridan (born May 21, 1970) is an American filmmaker and actor.
-Sheridan portrayed David Hale in the FX television series Sons of Anarchy and Danny Boyd in Veronica Mars (2005–2007).
+Sheridan Taylor Gibler Jr. (born May 21, 1970), known professionally as Taylor Sheridan, is an American writer, producer, director, and actor.
+He is best known as the co-creator of the television series Yellowstone and creator of its prequels 1883 (2021) and 1923 (2022).

 Sheridan has written several films, including the screenplay for Sicario (2015), for which he was nominated for the Writers Guild of America Award for Best Original Screenplay.
 He was nominated for the Academy Award for Best Original Screenplay for Hell or High Water (2016), which was nominated for three other Oscars, including Best Picture.
 Sheridan also wrote and directed the 2017 neo-Western crime film Wind River and wrote the 2018 sequel to Sicario.

-He is a co-creator of the Paramount Network television series Yellowstone and creator of its prequels 1883 (2021) and 1923 (2022), and he co-created the crime thriller Mayor of Kingstown.
-He also created the crime drama Tulsa King, which he co-writes and showruns with Terence Winter.
+Sheridan got his start portraying Danny Boyd in Veronica Mars (2005–2007) as well as portraying David Hale in the FX television series Sons of Anarchy.
+He has since created several series for Paramount+, including the crime thriller Mayor of Kingstown, and the crime drama Tulsa King, (which he co-writes with Terence Winter), the espionage thriller Lioness and the drama Landman.

 In 2021, Sheridan was inducted into the Texas Cowboy Hall of Fame.
+In 2024, Sheridan was inducted into the Texas Business Hall of Fame.
+He is an honorary graduate at Texas Christian University.

-Early life
+Early life and education

 Sheridan was born in Chapel Hill, North Carolina.
 Several news articles have reported that he grew up on a ranch in Cranfills Gap, Texas, but he was raised in Fort Worth, Texas, the son of a cardiologist.
 His cowboy identity comes from his mother, who was originally from Waco and loved visiting her grandparents' ranch in that area.
 When Sheridan was eight years old, his mother insisted on buying a ranch in Cranfills Gap so that her children would "learn firsthand about the peaceful feeling of freedom in nature".
 Sheridan learned how to be a cowboy during his family's frequent visits to the Cranfills Gap ranch when he was growing up in the late 1980s.
 Meanwhile, he attended and graduated from R. L. Paschal High School, where he was "the rare weekend wrangler who was also a theater kid".

-After Sheridan dropped out of Texas State University, he moved to Austin, where he mowed lawns and painted houses.
+Sheridan attended Texas State University as a Theater Arts major but dropped out after his junior year.
+He later moved to Austin, where he supported himself by mowing lawns and painting houses.
 While looking for jobs in a shopping mall, Sheridan met a talent scout, who offered him the chance to go to Chicago and pursue an acting career.
 He later lived in New York City and Los Angeles during his time as an actor.